iMikie/DBC-QuickRefs/RailsQuickRef.md

 ###Rails Quick Ref

 ####Starting, some prerequisites
-In running rails you need to be able to run different versions of Ruby.
-You'll need to switch versions of Ruby to match the version a client is using or because you want to use a particular library gem.
+Even before you download and start running Rails, make sure you can run different versions of Ruby.
+You'll need to switch versions of Ruby to match whatever Rails app you're asked to work on next.
+Even at DevBootCamp we switch Ruby versions because the assignment will be to modify a Rails app built with an older version.

 The solution is rbenv, which stands for ruby environment.
 ```sh